 Instinct is just one of the reasons why your dog digs, though.
 While this might be a classic doggie behavior, he or she does have quite a few different modern-day concerns that are satisfied by digging up your yard.

 For some dogs, the digging process is all about hunting.
-Those terrier breeds that were bred to hunt moles, rabbits, and other underground dwellers still have the same drive to go after prey and they may well be hunting creatures that live in your yard – especially if they roam your yard freely and consider it their territory.
-Other breeds, including the bigger, fluffier dogs, might be digging because they’re trying to make beds for themselves so that they can get out of the heat.
+Those terrier breeds that were bred to hunt moles, rabbits, and other underground dwellers still have the same drive to go after prey and they may well be hunting creatures that live in your yard – especially if they roam your yard freely inside the boundaries of an invisible dog fence and consider it their territory.
+Other breeds, including the bigger, fluffier dogs, might be digging because they’re trying to make dens for themselves so that they can protect themselves from heatstroke.

 Of course, the classic reason for a dog to dig is that he or she is trying to hide something.
 Dogs love to make sure that no one will take their stuff, and that often means hiding them in spaces that the dog thinks are hard to access.
-This is not only why your dog might bury a bone in the backyard, but why some dogs might try to “bury” a treat inside a blanket.
+This is not only why your dog might bury a bone in the backyard, but also why some dogs scratch their beds in an attempt to might try to “bury” a treat inside a blanket.

-Some dogs also dig because it’s a way out of a fence.
+Some dogs dig under fences because it’s a way out.
 This is an incredibly common behavior for female dogs when they are in heat, for example, and also a common behavior for dogs of all shapes and sizes when they get bored.
 Yes, another one of the common reasons why your dog might be digging is simply because it is fun to dig.

 How to Stop Your Dog From Digging